Kiffhost/exalted-scripture-understanding/Charms/Sidereals/House of Serenity/Any Serenity Ability/Celestial Union Understanding.md

 -  What keeps them together?
 -  What’s the biggest problem facing their relationship?
 -  How far would each of them go to help the other?
 -  Which one of them should I talk to first if I want to accomplish some specific goal?
-If the Storyteller doesn’t have an answer in mind for a question, the Sidereal’s player should provide one, as if introducing a fact.
+If the Storyteller doesn’t have an answer in mind for a question, the Sidereal’s player should provide one, as if [[introducing a fact]].
 ## Reset
 Once per scene.